 How Can I know if a Tax Debt Relief Business is Legitimate?

-A lot of companies advertise that they can help you resolve your tax debt for “money pennies” or offer a deal that is only valid for a very limited amount of time.
+A lot of companies advertise that they can help you resolve your tax debt for “pennies” or offer a deal that is only valid for a very limited amount of time.
 You might receive mail and phone calls that offer outstanding results that they can not really ensure.
-You should be mindful that these are common tactics used by tax relief scam artists.
+You should be aware that tax relief scammers frequently use these strategies.

-I strongly recommend that you shouldn’t share any personal information with, and definitely do not pay any money to, any organization until you feel satisfied that it is legitimate.
-If you contact a company for more info, be sure to ask questions and evaluate the credentials of the owners of the organization.
+I strongly recommend that you don’t share any personal information with, and definitely do not pay any money to, any organization until you feel satisfied that it is legitimate.
+If you contact a company for more information, be sure to ask questions and evaluate the credentials of the owners of the organization.

 Ask Questions & Check Qualifications of Tax Debt Relief Firms